 The use of pressurised medical grade dry air during drying and storage inside EDC provides highly efficient endoscope drying.
 With optimised settings, users can save up to 50% of dry air consumption during storage.
 No heating is needed.

 The Olympus Endoscope Drying Cabinet (EDC) is a drying and storage cabinet dedicated for use on flexible medical endoscopes.
 The use of the EDC allows immediate reuse of endoscopes, even after extended storage periods.
-A disinfection prior to reuse will be not required.Add to watch list
+A disinfection prior to reuse will be not required.Add to

 The EDC is embedded into the Olympus CDS System Approach.
 This will allow full traceability of each individual endoscope during daily workflow.